Updated 3rd November 2020

-The 6th and 7th October 2020, CyberSANE will participate in the 7th annual Cyber Security For Critical Assts (CS4CA) European Summit in London.
+The 6th and 7th October 2020, CyberSANE participated in the 7th annual Cyber Security For Critical Assts (CS4CA) European Summit in London.

-During this virtual event, CyberSANE will participate in a case study entitled “Cyber Security Incident Handling, Warning and Response System for the European Critical Infrastructures: An introduction to the CyberSane Project“.
+During this virtual event, CyberSANE participated in a case study entitled “Cyber Security Incident Handling, Warning and Response System for the European Critical Infrastructures: An introduction to the CyberSane Project“.

 The description of the presentation is as follows: “The innovative proposal presented by the CyberSANE consortium foresees the development of a system addressing both technical and cognitive challenges related to the identification, prevention and protection against attacks on critical infrastructures through collecting, compiling, processing and fusing of all individual incident-related information for ensuring the integrity and validity of Infrastructures, helping decision-makers to understand the technical aspects of an attack and draw conclusions on how to respond.”

-It will be presented by our own Quality Assurance Manager, Manos Athanatos from FORTH on Wednesday 7th October at 11:50!
+It was presented by our own Quality Assurance Manager, Manos Athanatos from FORTH on Wednesday 7th October at 11:50!

 Who is Manos Athanatos?